Top of the pageActionset

 - ADHD evaluations.
 Collect copies of any records that are used to evaluate your child for ADHD.
 These records often identify the type of ADHD that your child has, which helps with treatment.

 - History of medicines.
-Record all medicines (What is a PDF document?) that your child has taken or is taking to treat ADHD.
+Record all medicines that your child has taken or is taking to treat ADHD.

 - Individual education plan.
 If your school developed an individual education plan (IEP) for your child, ask for a copy.
-You may need to share that information with the health professionals working with your child.
+You may need to share that information with the health professionals who work with your child.